 That being said, OB is amazing.
 It has stunning bluff top views, cool tide pools, great surf, and a waffle ice cream sandwich that you absolutely MUST try.
 Plus, all the random people I meet in OB are great human beings and super friendly, it’s a great spot!

-Take Sunset Cliffs Blvd., then either stay on it, or head west towards the beach if you want to see the pier and main beach first.
+Basically anything south of the pier starts to get empty but here’s some tips to explore- Take Sunset Cliffs Blvd., then head west towards the beach to see the pier and main beach.
 Then keep heading south and there will be several public beach access points along the bluffs that will get you down to the relatively secluded beaches, surf spots, and tide pools.
 The parking here can be a little challenging to find at times, which is why the beaches are usually relatively empty once you start moving from the stairs.

 Note- the beaches here aren't too big, and many have no sand beaches and just lot of rocks on them, but they are usually pretty empty and beautiful places to visit, check out tide pools, take amazing cave/bluff photos, or surf nicely shaped waves.